ChildsplayOSU/bogl-docs/tutorials/functions.md

 ---
-sort: 5 # Order in the sidebar
+sort: 4 # Order in the sidebar
-#permalink: /tutorials/functions
 ---

 # Functions